Do you know how to store your boat properly?

 Boat storage prices vary depending on the size of your boat, how much you want to spend, and whether you want to store it indoors or outdoors.

 In general, boat storage costs about $100 per month.
-But, you can expect to pay as little as $50 per month and as much as $200 per month.
+But it can be a wide range, you can expect to pay as little as $50 per month and as much as $200 per month.

 In addition to monthly fees, you’ll also need to consider the cost of moving your boat.
 This could be expensive depending on the distance you need to transport it.